Parliament: Early parliaments

 Since ancient times, when societies were tribal, there were councils or a headman whose decisions were assessed by village elders.
 This is called tribalism.
 Some scholars suggest that in ancient Mesopotamia there was a primitive democratic government where the kings were assessed by council.
 The same has been said about ancient India, where some form of deliberative assemblies existed, and therefore there was some form of democracy.
 However, these claims are not accepted by other scholars, who see these forms of government as oligarchies.

 Ancient Athens was the cradle of democracy.
 The Athenian assembly (ἐκκλησία, ekklesia) was the most important institution, and every free male citizen could take part in the discussions.
 Slaves and women could not.
 However, Athenian democracy was not representative, but rather direct, and therefore the ekklesia was different from the parliamentary system.

 The Roman Republic had legislative assemblies, who had the final say regarding the election of magistrates, the enactment of new statutes, the carrying out of capital punishment, the declaration of war and peace, and the creation (or dissolution) of alliances.
 The Roman Senate controlled money, administration, and the details of foreign policy.

-Some Muslim scholars argue that the Islamic shura (a method of taking decisions in Islamic societies) is analogous to the parliament.
-However, other scholars (notably from Hizb ut-Tahrir) highlight what they consider fundamental differences between the shura system and the parliamentary system.
+Assemblies and councils were prevalent in Europe following the collapse of the Roman Empire.
+However, these assemblies are distinct from parliaments in several ways: